Magisk-Modules-Repo/ainur_jamesdsp/INSTRUCTIONS.md

 11. If your files include any apps/apks, follow the instructions in the unity-uservariables.sh
 12. If adding any custom variables, add them to the unity-uservariables.sh
 13. Rename the .sh file in common folder to your MODID-service and modify it as instructed in the file
-14. Rename the system/addon.d file to your MODID

 ________________________________________________________________________________________________________________________________________________________________________